Downlink/test/Readme.md

 ```
 ### Using Channel Data for GPIO Control

-Aside from the available standard api for Raspberry Pi direct GPIO control, we can also use the channel data api to manipulate and control GPIO input/output resources from any Raspberry Pi devices.
+Aside from the available direct GPIO control api for Raspberry Pi, you can also use the channel data api to manipulate and control GPIO input/output resources from remote Raspberry Pi devices.

-If you notice, the standard gpio api requires us to use *array-gpio* as dependency.

-With channel data api, we can use other *npm modules* for Raspberry Pi GPIO control.
+We will use *array-gpio* for GPIO peripheral access.
+You can also use other npm modules for Raspberry pi GPIO access.

-### Example 1
-#### Device/Server Raspberry Pi setup
+#### Device/Server setup
 ```js
 const m2m = require('m2m');
 const { setInput, setOutput } = require('array-gpio');